 Resist the temptation to grab a sit in a beautiful square of plaza close by.
 Walk as far as you can from the main tourist attraction sites.
 The further you go, you will find better and cheaper food.

-Our quest to discover the authentic food from the desert took us to San Pedro De Atacama in the north of Chile.
+Our quest to discover authentic food from the desert took us to San Pedro De Atacama in the north of Chile.
 San Pedro de Atacama is a small touristy town with an endearing charm and slow pace.
-The main streets are dusty and lined with adobe brown colored building and they all lead to the main plaza.
+The main streets are dusty and lined with adobe brown colored buildings and they all lead to the main plaza.
 This area is filled with many restaurants with servers standing outside inviting you with tourist trap food.

 Claire’s birthday was approaching and we were looking for an authentic restaurant where we could celebrate.
 We decided to get off the main tourist area and just walk and explore what was on the outskirts.
-No map and no guide book.
+No map and no guidebook.
 Just curiosity and a sense of discovery.

 It was by taking the road less traveled that we stumbled onto Baltinache.
 Baltinache is known for serving indigenous fusion cuisine – a mix of Mapuche (indigenous Chileans) with local ingredients from San Pedro de Atacama.
 Here, we had one of the most creative cuisines we have ever had.
 We also had the opportunity to meet with the chef and learn about her Mapuche upbringing.
-Click here to read more about this unique cuisine: Exploring Creative Cuisine From The Atacama Desert in Chile.

 No matter how tempting the nearby restaurants may seem, keep walking and you will be rewarded with amazing meals and cherished moments.

 3. Go To The Local Food Festivals